blooo-io/.github/profile/README.md

-## Blooo - #BlockchainHactivist
+## Blooo - #TrustHactivist

-🙋‍ A short introduction - Building The Future Decentralized Paradigm #BlockchainHacktivist
+🙋‍ A short introduction - Building The Future Decentralized & Trusted Paradigm #TrustHacktivist

-🌈 Our contribution - Working on transforming the world to something much more decentralized 🚀
+🌈 Our contribution - Working on transforming the world to something much more decentralized & secure 🚀

 👩‍💻 Useful resources - Everything you want to know about us: 👉[🌍](https://blooo.io)👈

-🧙 Remember, you can do mighty things with the power of **decentralization**
+🧙 Remember, you can do mighty things with the power of **trust**

 🍿 Fun facts - with Concorde airplane you could time travel to the past and see the same sunrise twice in a day :)